 There are two options:

 If you insist on traveling on the Flybus, we would strongly encourage you to purchase your tickets through a third-party consolidator, where you have some recourse when things go wrong.
-Large companies like Viator that re-sell Flybus tickets have more buying power than you do individually and Viator has a generous policy when things go wrong.
-You can buy Flybus tickets on Viator here.
+Large companies like Viator that re-sell Flybus tickets have more buying power than you do individually and Viator has a generous policy when there are problems.
+You can buy tickets on Viator here.

 Note: If you want to be assured of reliable transportation in Iceland and you will be exploring the region around the capital (such as the Golden Circle), we strongly recommend renting a car and driving yourself.